Tackling the Hospital Financial Blindspot

 Ludi’s DocTime Technology Suite is designed to effectively measure what you’re spending on your physician contracts, enterprise-wide, by helping you automate two critical processes within your operations: physician time log documentation and corresponding payments to those doctors.
 Our technology was designed for physicians with direct feedback by physicians.
 And, being a data-obsessed team, we constantly look for patterns and trends to help drive meaningful results for your organization.

 It’s win-win for everyone.
 Hospitals stay within key compliance regulations, while lowering expenses and increasing reimbursement and team productivity levels.
 And physicians reduce their chances of burnout and feel more satisfied at work because they get paid on-time, have less manual processes to worry about and, best of all, they get to concentrate on their true passion: caring for their patients.

 The Numbers Speak for Themselves

-We conducted a hospital market survey in 2018 and found a couple of concerning trends in the way hospitals measure physician spend and related operations today:
+We recently conducted a hospital market survey and found a couple of concerning trends in the way hospitals measure physician spend and related operations today:

 27 percent of hospitals still do not collect time logs for physician administrative work, which violates Federal laws.